How to Dissolve an LLC in Idaho? (Most Effective Method)

 Another important step in dissolving your LLC in Idaho is to close all tax accounts associated with the business.
 This includes state and federal tax accounts.

-Step 3: File Articles of Dissolution
+Step 5: File Articles or Certificate of Dissolution

 - The business name